Config

 Validation

-pinchtab config validate currently checks, among other things:
+pinchtab config validate checks, among other things:

 • valid instanceDefaults.mode